Ensembl/gene_symbol_transformer/README.md

 ### evaluate a trained network

-A trained network can be evaluated by assigning gene symbols to the canonical translations of protein sequences of annotations in the latest Ensembl release and comparing them to the existing symbol assignments.
+A trained network can be evaluated by assigning gene symbols to the canonical translations of protein sequences of annotations in Ensembl release 105 and comparing them to the existing symbol assignments.

 evaluate a trained network
 ```